zbieracz2000/gruniozerca-psp/README.md

 PSP port of NES game "Gruniożerca".
 Written in C. Graphics are realised by glib2d library.

-It's almost playable, although there's no music, menu, visible lives counter and carrots can glitch sometimes.
+It's almost playable, although there's no music, highscore counter and save.

 # Compiling
 If you want to compile the game, you'll need PSP Toolchain.
 If toolchain is properly installed and configured, just run "make" in main folder of game.